Skip to main content

 final_value = lax.fori_loop(start_i, end_i, for_loop_body, init_val)

-Note: For the code to be correctly compiled or vectorized in JAX, it should be exclusively functional only.
-Object oriented code (like stateful classes) cannot be compiled in JAX .
-However; stateless classes objects can be used, where they don't save any internal variables (or use them as static variables only).
-If these variables should be changed, then they are, by definition, part of the state.
+Note: For code to be compiled or vectorized correctly in JAX, it must be exclusively functional.
+Object-oriented code (such as classes with stateful attributes) cannot be compiled.
+However, stateless class objects can be used, provided they do not retain internal variables (or use them solely as static variables).
+If these variables are modified, they are inherently part of the state.

-• The following code snippet shows an example of our Doors environment converted to stateless class, while still compilable with gymnasium.
-Specific new functions are explained in comments.
+• The following code snippet presents an example of our Doors environment converted to a stateless class, while remaining compatible with Gymnasium.
+Specific new functions are explained in the comments.

 import gymnasium as gym